maksuturva/woocommerce_payment_module/docs/TESTING INSTRUCTIONS.md

 For testing our payment service without using actual money, you need to set communication URL in the module configurations as https://test1.maksuturva.fi.
 All our test environment services are found under that domain unlike our production environment services which are found under the domain https://www.maksuturva.fi.
-Test environment for KauppiasExtranet can be found similarly at https://test1.maksuturva.fi/extranet/.
+Test environment for Extranet services can be found similarly at https://test1.maksuturva.fi/extranet/ and https://test1.maksuturva.fi/dashboard/.

 If sandbox testing passes but testing with test server fails, the reason most likely is in communication URL, seller id or secret key.
 In that case you should first check that they are correct and no extra spaces are added